pgatti86/smart-epd/README.md

 - OTA_SERVER: https server that hosts your generated bin file.
 - DHT_GPIO: reads temperature and humidity from DHT22 on specified GPIO.
 Defauts to GPIO 4
 - BUTTON_GPIO: wipes the device memory when holded longer then 3s.
 Defaults to 0 (builtin button)
 - MAX_REWRITE_COUNT: number of screen rewrite before eink full clean apply.
-Defualts to once in an hour
+Defualts to 3600
+- SCL: i2c scl pin.
+Defaults to 22
+- SDA: i2c sda pin.
+Defaults to 23

 Save and return to the main menu.